 - The work will be carried out unsupervised at such times and places as determined by the Editor, using her own equipment.

-- The signed Client is responsible for keeping up to date with these terms and conditions after becoming a Client, and for reviewing them when booking in new projects.
+- The Client is responsible for keeping up to date with these terms and conditions after becoming a Client, and for reviewing them again when booking in new projects with the Editor.

 - The Client confirms they are over the age of eighteen.

-- Payment of a deposit will serve as confirmation that the Client has read, understood, and agreed to these terms and conditions.
+- Payment of a booking deposit, or upfront payment for a service, will serve as confirmation that the Client has read, understood, and agreed to these terms and conditions.

 Content policy

-If the Client’s work contains graphic, disturbing content involving children or animals, distressing sexual content, or graphic self-harm/suicide, the Client agrees to disclose this prior to signing these terms so the Editor can determine if this is something she’s comfortable working with.
+If the Client’s work contains explicit and disturbing content (such as sexual abuse involving children or animals, incest, animal cruelty, etc), the Client agrees to disclose this prior to paying their booking fee so the Editor can determine whether or not to accept the project.
 Should the Client fail to disclose this content, work on the project may be paused or ceased and the business relationship terminated.
-The Client agrees to pay to cover work completed.
+The Client agrees to pay to cover any work already completed.

 Editorial process

-- If, during the term of the Editor’s work, additional tasks are requested by the Client, the Editor may renegotiate the fee and/or the deadline or bill for a separate job.
+- During the term of the Editor’s work, if additional tasks are requested by the Client, or if the word count changes, the Editor may renegotiate the fee and/or the deadline or bill for a separate job.

-- Should the Client wish to credit the Editor within the work, the Client will seek permission from the Editor prior to publishing her name and/or personal information.
+- Should the Client wish to credit the Editor within the work, the Client will seek permission from the Editor prior to publishing her name and/or website in acknowledgement sections.

 - The Editor may use the Client’s book in her portfolio, unless requested not to do so.

 - Any files relevant to the project are due at least 24 hours before the project start date.
-If the Client fails to deliver files on time, the project will be cancelled and the spot in the Editor’s schedule will be released.
+If files are not received on time, the Editor reserves the right to postpone or cancel the project.

 - The Client will pay the Editor the agreed fee, as discussed in writing.

-- Deposit payments are due within three days of the Client receiving the deposit invoice.
-The Freelancer cannot guarantee the spot in her schedule until the Client pays the deposit.
+- Deposits are due within three days of the Client receiving the invoice.
+The Editor cannot guarantee the spot in her schedule until the Client pays the booking fee.

-- The project will not begin until the Client has paid the deposit/fee.
+- The project will not begin until the Client has paid the booking deposit or made payment in full (depending on the service).

-- If on receipt of the work, or at an early stage, it becomes apparent that significantly more work is required than had been anticipated, the Editor may renegotiate the fee and/or the deadline or decline the work.
+- If on receipt of the work, or at an early stage, it becomes apparent that significantly more work is required, the Editor may renegotiate the fee and/or the deadline or decline the work.

-- For lengthy or more complex projects (such as a developmental edit), the Editor may invoice the Client periodically.
+- For lengthy or more complex projects (such as series work or bespoke services), the Editor may invoice the Client periodically.
 Payment plans will be confirmed and agreed upon in writing.

 Cancellations and rescheduling

-- The Client is free to cancel or reschedule at any time by providing three weeks’ written notice via email.
+- The Client is free to cancel or reschedule at any time by providing four weeks’ written notice via email.
 The Editor must acknowledge this for it to be valid.
-The Editor will accommodate a request to reschedule depending on her availability, but cannot guarantee an immediate slot.

-- Should the Client provide the Editor with less than three weeks’ notice of cancellation, the Editor reserves the right to charge 25% of the remaining fee, not including the deposit.
+- Should the Client provide the Editor with less than four weeks’ notice of cancellation, the Editor reserves the right to charge 100% of the remaining fee, not including the deposit.

 - Either the Client or the Editor has the right to terminate a contract if there is a serious breach of its terms.

-- The Editor is free to cancel or postpone at any time in the unlikely event of difficult circumstances such as illness, bereavement, etc. The Editor will contact the Client to renegotiate the time frame, or to find the Client an alternative editor.
+- The Editor is free to cancel or postpone at any time in the unlikely event of difficult or severe circumstances such as illness or bereavement.
+The Editor will contact the Client to renegotiate the time frame, or to find the Client an alternative editor.

 Copyright and confidentiality